Perspective | Gatekeepers: These tech firms control what’s allowed online

 Stacked power

-By controlling critical services, companies within the stack, such as cloud-computing providers, content delivery networks, app stores and domain registrars, all play a role in moderating the Internet.
+By controlling critical services all play a role in online moderating.
 The further a company is down the stack, the more fundamental role it plays in operating the Internet.

 Websites and apps containing user-generated content and goods and services for sale

+By controlling critical services all play a role in online moderating.
+The further a company is down the stack, the more fundamental role it plays in operating the Internet.

-File storage, web hosting and computer processing power available on the internet
+File storage, web hosting and computer processing power available on the Internet

-Provides delivery services like video streaming and protection from cyber attacks
+Provides delivery services like video streaming and protection from cyberattacks

-Allow sites to register domain names and ensure web traffic goes to the right place
+Allow sites to register domain names and ensure Web traffic goes to the right place

 Companies that provide internet and phone services